pivotal/docs-tap/application-accelerator/troubleshooting.hbs.md

 ### <a id="clean-up-accelerators"></a>Accelerator persists in Tanzu Developer Portal after deletion

-If an accelerator still displays in the Tanzu Developer Portal after it is deleted using the `tanzu accelerator delete` command, complete the following steps to delete:
+If an accelerator still displays in the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) after it is deleted using the `tanzu accelerator delete` command, complete the following steps to delete:

 1. Navigate to your instance of the Tanzu Developer Portal.